camptocamp/c2cgeoportal/doc/integrator/object_editing.rst

     * Available as WFS layer
     * Metadata "copyable" (checked) set on the layer

-Add the following configuration int the ``vars.yaml`` file to change the triangle size:
+To change the triangle size, add the following configuration in the ``vars.yaml`` file:

 .. code:: yaml